tianderturpijn/Azure-Security-Center/Labs/04 - VM Protection with JIT/README.md

 )

 ### 3 - [Optional Lab] Enable custom JIT ports with PowerShell
-***Note**:*<br>
+***Requirements**:*<br>
-*Make sure before continuing that you have installed the Security Center PowerShell module in your Azure VM as discussed in Lab-x (pointer here)*<br><br>
+Navigate to **Module 08 - Automation with PowerShell** and make sure that you have completed **Labs 01 - AzureRm PowerShell cmdlets installation and 02 - Security Center PowerShell cmdlets installation** before proceeding with this lab<br>

-In the Automation lab we have explored the ASC PowerShell cmdlets.
 To enable JIT through PowerShell you can leverage the following syntax:
 ```powershell
 $myVM = Get-AzureRmVM -Name <VMname> -ResourceGroupName <resourceGroupName>
 Set-AzureRmJitNetworkAccessPolicy -ResourceGroupName "<rescourceGroupName>" -Location "<location>" -Name "default" -VirtualMachine $myVM -Kind "Basic"